SchemaMapper: Conditional Feature Type Mapping

 Save the lookup table and return to the workspace.
 After adding the two new feature types to the AttributeFilter transformer and adding “Earthenware” and “Polybutylene” writer feature types, the workspace should now handle the new data defined in the lookup table.

-The next step in this process would be to make the workflow completely dynamic in order to read and write data without the workspace author having to define the feature types beforehand.
-This topic is covered in detail in the Dynamic Workspaces article referenced by the Additional Resources section below.
+The next step in this process would be to make the workflow entirely dynamic for reading and writing data without the workspace author having to define the feature types beforehand.
+For more information about dynamic workspaces, please refer to the Tutorial: Dynamic Workflows article

 Data Attribution